 If you have exhausted all options and have complied with your local government's stray hold requirements (which your local shelter or rescue groups can advise you on), it may be time to find the pet a new home.

 Found a dog?

-If you find a dog loose outside, the dog may be a lost pup rather than a stray, and someone could be frantically searching for her.
-Dogs get loose for one reason or another and may end up lost.
-If a lost dog has been on the run for weeks or months, she is probably going to be dirty and skinny, even if she escaped from a wonderful home.
-Missing Pet Partnership developed its Think Lost, Not Stray campaign to dispel the assumption that every roaming animal is unwanted.
+If you find a loose dog outside, the dog might simply be lost rather than a stray, and someone could be frantically searching for them.
+If a lost dog has been on the run for weeks or months, they're probably going to be dirty and skinny, even if they escaped from a wonderful home.
+In fact, Mission Reunite developed its Think Lost, Not Stray campaign to dispel the assumption that every roaming animal is unwanted.

 Found a cat?

-Most cats that you notice outdoors aren’t actually lost.
-The cat may be someone’s pet and have an indoor/outdoor life, or he may not belong to anyone and may simply live outdoors.
-If the cat seems comfortable and confident outside, he’s probably doing just fine and doesn’t require your help.
-However, if he seems ill, injured or stressed, he may indeed be lost.
-You can use the tips given below to help find the cat’s owner.
-You’ll also find information below on what to do if you see a cat who’s missing the tip of one ear or if you find kittens.
+Many cats whom you notice outdoors aren’t actually lost.
+The cat might be someone’s pet and have an indoor/outdoor life, or they might not belong to anyone and simply live outdoors.
+If the cat seems comfortable and confident outside, they're probably doing just fine and don't require your help.
+However, if the cat seems ill, injured, or stressed, they might indeed be lost.

 Tips to find the lost pet's person

 - If the pet has no ID tag, put on a temporary one.
 Include your name and phone number so that if the pet gets lost a second time, they will be returned to you.

 - Take the animal to be scanned for a microchip.
 Your veterinarian or local animal shelter likely has a scanner to check for microchips.
 In some communities, the local firehouse might have a scanner.
 Also, check the animal’s ears for a tattoo, which is sometimes used as a form of pet identification.